Abhijit0Barman/Everything/MONGODB/readme.md

 #### Ordered an unordered inserts
 When executing bulk write operations ordered and unordered, determine the batch behaviour.
 > Ordered insert
-default behaviour is ordered, where Mongodb stocks on the first error
+default behaviour is ordered, where Mongodb stops on the first error
 >Unordered inserts
  when executing bulk write operations with unordered flag.
 Mongodb continue processing after encountering an error